marlitas/JR_Components/CONTRIBUTING.md

 The Component Library is a great place to try out your first contribution.
 There are loads of ways to add to the library, and the following info will help you navigate those options.

 Unsure where to begin contributing?
-You can start by looking through these beginner and help-wanted issues:
+You can start by looking through beginner and help-wanted issues:
 ### :round_pushpin: [Beginner issues](https://github.com/Justice-Reskill/JR-Component-Library/labels/good%20first%20issue) - issues which should only require a few lines of code, and a test or two.
-   Beginner issues can involve fixing a bug in a component, creating a small component, or adding in documentation.
-If you get stuck anywhere, comment on the issues and someone should hopefully be able to help out.
+   Beginner issues can involve fixing a bug, creating a small component, or adding documentation.
+If you get stuck anywhere, comment on the issue and someone should be able to help out.

 ### :handshake: [Help wanted issues](https://github.com/Justice-Reskill/JR-Component-Library/labels/help%20wanted) - issues which should be a bit more involved than beginner issues.
    Help wanted issues can be a bit more complex than beginner issues, but they allow you to pair with the other developer who is working on this issue.
 Don't worry you won't be taking the lead here, but these issues can be a good transition point to work on something bigger by yourself.